Homecare Worker Cooperative Academy Pilot

 Caregiver shortage

-•Currently there are about 3 million direct care workers and by 2030 will need approximately 5 million.
+• Currently there are about 3 million direct care workers and, by 2030, the industry will need approximately 5 million.

 What is a Homecare Worker Cooperative?